Running lots of crystal simulations while #workingfromhome and upping my cooking and gardening skills.

 My Typical Day

 Running computer simulations in the morning, then growing crystals and running tests on/taking pictures of the crystals.
+Also lots of reading to make new computer models that can tell us exciting things about the crystals inside medicine.

 When I come in in the morning I will grab tea and a scone and sit down to check my computer simulations.
 We run our simulations on the large Irish supercomputer (whose name is Fionn!) in Galway, which we can log into from our own computers.
 Depending on how big the molecules I am interested in are, the simulations can take 20 minutes to a week to finish.